open-power/op-test/README.md

 **BVT**

-Run the op-ci-basic-bvt.xml which will update (TBD) the PNOR image on the BMC and validate a boot of the system.
+Run the op-ci-basic-bvt.xml which will update the BMC and PNOR images on the BMC, validate the partition comes up, and also validate a variety of reboots and IPMI commands.

     ./run-op-bvt --bmcip <bmc ip> --bmcuser <bmc userid> --bmcpwd <bmc passwd> --usernameipmi <ipmi login> --passwordipmi <ipmi passwd> --cfgfiledir "../ci/source/" --imagedir <dir of pnor image> --imagename palmetto.pnor --fverbose <dir/file for debug> ./op-ci-basic-bvt.xml